 Please update your browser to visualise this site correctly.
 Update your browser now

-Bari has plenty of culture, especially in the older part of town and it is Bari Vecchia, or Old Bari, that attracts the highest number of tourists.
+Bari is the capital city of Puglia and one of the busiest ports in Southern Italy.
+This amazing city has plenty of culture, especially in the older part of town Bari Vecchia, or Old Bari, that attracts the highest number of tourists.
 Built on the narrow peninsula adjacent to the port, it is a labyrinth of narrow, winding alleyways with over 40 churches and more than 120 shrines.
 The lights, colours and flavours in this ancient, bustling city are unique: craft shops, old fisheries and historic buildings, old people talking in the street, passing on ancient knowledge.

 The ideal starting point for visiting the city is the Basilica of St. Nicholas, dedicated to the city's patron saint.
 An impressive example of Apulian Romanesque architecture, it attracts Catholic and Orthodox pilgrims who come to see the saint's relics.